 The Family Education Rights and Privacy Act (FERPA) is a federal law that affords parents the right to have access to their children's education records, the right to have records amended, the right to have partial control over the disclosure of personally identifiable information from the records and the right to file a complaint with the U.S. Department of Education with alleged failures to comply with requirements of FERPA.
 When a student turns 18 years old, or enters a postsecondary institution at any age, the rights under FERPA transfer from the parents to the student ("eligible student").

-The FERPA statute is found at https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html The FERPA regulations are found at https://www.ecfr.gov/current/title-34/part-99
+The FERPA statute is found at https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.

 Rights of Parents/Eligible Student following per 34 CFR 99.7: